-Grey is also the Project Manager of the MSU State of the State Survey (SOSS), a phone survey of Michigan adults about current public policy issues that is run two to four times each year, at the MSU Institute for Public Policy and Social Research (IPPSR).
+Grey is also the Project Manager of the MSU State of the State Survey (SOSS), a phone and online survey of Michigan adults about current public policy issues that is run two to four times each year, at the MSU Institute for Public Policy and Social Research (IPPSR).
 They are responsible for all aspects of SOSS, including question design, programming survey instruments, managing survey samples, data weighting, and working with clients.
 IPPSR is located in the MSU College of Social Science.

 Additionally, Grey is the Outreach Coordinator for the EDA University Center for Regional Economic Innovation at the MSU Center for Community and Economic Development (CCED).
 CCED is located within UOE.

 Grey is heavily involved in diversity, equity, and inclusion (DEI) efforts at MSU and in the community, primarily focused on LGBTQA+ and trans issues, gender issues, disabilities issues, and racial equity issues, and is also involved in efforts to reform sexual assault policies and improve outcomes for survivors.
 Grey serves as Co-Chair of the MSU Accommodating Technology Committee (ATC) and Vice Chair of the Relationship Violence and Sexual Misconduct (RVSM) Subcommittee of the MSU President's Advisory Committee on Disability Issues (PACDI), is on the Steering Committee of the Power of We Consortium, helps lead multiple projects for Queering Medicine, is a member of the Capital Area Sexual Assault Response Team, and is an active participant in many other university and community groups.